moisbo/ocfl-js/README.md

 await object.update({ writer: writeContent, updateMode: 'merge' })
 ```

-## Break out of an update before committing to the repository
+## Two stage update / commit - break out of an update before committing to the repository

 There maybe occasions where you wish to break out of an update before the object is commit back in to
 the repo.
 Perhaps you want to check the changes and decide to abort.
 This is possible as follows: